eginamalaj/CleanCensusDat/README.md

 The code and data presented here are associated with the publications:

-*Egina Malaj, Levi Freistadt, and Christy A. Morrissey* (2020) **Spatio-temporal patterns in crops and agrochemicals in Canada over 35 years**.
+*Egina Malaj, Levi Freistadt, and Christy A. Morrissey* (2020) **Spatio-temporal patterns of crops and agrochemicals in Canada over 35 years**.
 Frontiers in Environmental Science  In Press

-*Egina Malaj, and Christy A. Morrissey* Insecticide use and landscape simplification.
+*Egina Malaj, and Christy A. Morrissey* Changes in insecticide use in Canada linked to landscape simplification over 20 years.
 In preparation

 ## Data Sources